OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/how-works.md

 * IP or DNS addresses aren't transmitted.

-* No ports besides the defaults need to be open for the correct use of Architecture Dashboard Probes.
+* No ports besides the defaults need to be open for the correct use of AI Mentor Studio Probes.

-* No firewall issues should arise, although you need to be able to access the endpoint detailed in [How to set up Architecture Dashboard](how-setup.md).
+* No firewall issues should arise, although you need to be able to access the endpoint detailed in [How to set up AI Mentor Studio](how-setup.md).

 ### Data at rest in SaaS